cybertomp-framework/cybertomp-framework.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Essential projects integrated into the CyberTOMP ecosystem
+subtitle: Essential projects integrated into the CyberTOMP® ecosystem
 cover-img:
   - "/assets/img/section-cover.png"
 ---

-The CyberTOMP framework is composed of several specialized projects that work together to deliver a comprehensive approach to cybersecurity governance.
+The CyberTOMP® framework is composed of several specialized projects that work together to deliver a comprehensive approach to cybersecurity governance.
 Each subproject addresses specific areas of research and practice, ensuring that the framework remains robust, adaptable, and aligned with real-world needs.

 <div class="container">
   <div class="row">